gvwilson/thirdbit/src/fiction/in-heck/index.md

 The tiger and Thoughtful exchanged looks.
 "This isn't a story, son,"
-the rabbit said.
+the rabbit said,
-There was a hardness in her voice that hadn't been there a moment before.
+with a hardness in her voice that hadn't been there a moment before.
 "You stay with your friends and keep outta trouble."
-But then she reached into the wagon and pulled out a squat gun with a wide mouth and handed it to the young goat.
+But then she reached under the wagon's bench seat to pull out a squat wide-mouthed gun and pass it to the young goat.

+"You know how to use this?"
+she asked.

+"Yes'm," Gumption said.
+"Point it at the bad guy and pull the trigger."

 Special Blazes shrugged out of his uniform jacket.
-The tech on his arms lit up.
+The tech on his arms lit up
-Thoughtful touched the brim of her hat in salute and shouldered her rifle.
+as Thoughtful shouldered her rifle.

-Crouching behind a stand of larch trees a few moments later, Gumption could smell dry earth under his feet, the soap that Mama Roo used on her children, and the shame boiling off his cheeks.
+Crouching behind a stand of larch trees a few moments later, Gumption could smell the dry earth under his feet, the soap that Mama Roo used on her children, and the sweat in his armpits.
+Beside him,
+Maddy put an arm around her sister's shoulders and squeezed.

+"Here they come,"
+Gumption said as half a dozen dark dots in a vee zoomed closer.

 The helibots' rotors whined and then shrieked as they dove at the camp.
-Bright sparks danced across their bellies.
+White sparks danced across their bellies.
 Gumption heard the *rat a tat tat* of their guns a moment later as puffs of dirt spattered from the ground.

 *Chonk!*
-A white streak lanced up from where Thoughtful had sheltered behind the wagon.
+A white streak lanced up from where Thoughtful had sheltered beside the wagon.
 Her shot went straight through one of the attackers.
 The bot tumbled end over end before breaking apart.
-"That's one,"
+"Woo hoo!"
-Gumption muttered as the smoldering fragments fell.
+Gumption whooped as smoldering fragments fell to the ground.

-The two remaining bots zipped away in opposite directions, circled around, and came in for a second pass at right angles to each other.
+The other bots split formation and zipped away in opposite directions, circled around, and then came in for a second pass at right angles to each other.
 *Chonk!*
-Thoughtful's second shot nicked one of the bots off center.
+Thoughtful's second shot nicked one of them off center.
 Its rotors whined as it vainly tried to right itself before crashing into the trees and exploding with a muffled *whump!*

 "That's two!"
-Gumption whooped.
+Gumption shouted.
+He gripped the shotgun that Thoughtful had given him.
+He had never actually fired a gun before, but he'd read about them in Special Leaf's books and in newspaper stories.
+If any of the helibots came close—

-But even as he spoke,
+But even as he thought that Able bleated,
-Bee Six Vee blared,
 "Marauders!
 Marauders!"

-Maddy swore under her breath.
-"What?" she demanded as her sister and Gumption stared at her.
-Then she stopped and sniffed the air.
-"Makers' names.
-If it isn't one thing it's another."
+"What's happening?"
+Sindy asked plaintively.

+"Sh sh sh," Maddy said,
+squeezing her shoulders again
+and looking wide-eyed at Gumption as if he might have an answer.

-The acrid tang of smoke tickled Gumption's nose.
+Just then the acrid tang of smoke tickled Gumption's nose.
+He spun around.
-The crashed bots had set the dry brush alight.
+The bot that had crashed behind them had set the dry brush alight.
 "The water tank!"
 Gumption pointed at the wagon.

-"You stay right where you are!"
+"No!"
 Maddy snapped,
-grabbing the back of his overalls.
+grabbing the back of his overalls as he started forward.
-"If we're still here in five minutes we can worry about the fire then."
+"If we're still here in five minutes we can worry about it then."

-The third helibot zipped overhead, dodging and weaving as Special Blazes threw fireballs at it.
+The helibots zipped overhead,
+dodging and weaving as Special Blazes threw fireballs at them.
+Beyond him,
-One second, two, and a fresh wave of attackers rolled into view.
+where the road reached the observatory plateau, a fresh wave of attackers rolled into view.
 These weren't rag-tag machines like the ones Patient in Darkness had cobbled together out of spare parts.
 These were weapons.
-The small six-wheeled scouts in front were almost as fast as the helibots.
+The small six-wheeled scouts in front raced forward almost as fast as the helibots.
-The two behind them were as large as Bee Six Vee, squat and heavily armored, with four wheeled legs for speed and two crab arms for fighting.
+The two bots behind them were as large as Bee Six Vee, squat and heavily armored, with four wheeled legs for speed and two crab arms for fighting.